-Related Regional Outcome Agreement Aims: Efficient Regional Structures Related Education Scotland's Quality Framework Principles: Learner Engagement; Quality Culture
+Related Regional Outcome Agreement Aims: Related Tertiary Quality Enhancement Framework Principles:

 Dundee & Angus College provides staff with significant opportunities to enhance their skills, knowledge and careers through an extensive range of continuing professional development (CPD) activities, events and services.
 All staff are encouraged to engage with these opportunities and to develop their skills relative to College objectives and personal career aspirations.
 Analysis highlights that part-time staff, staff on shorter fixed-term contracts and staff within particular age group bands are less likely to engage with these opportunities.
 Whilst for part-time and short-term contract staff this is not necessarily unexpected given the nature of these posts, there is a need to encourage greater engagement in CPD activities to enhance skills and the overall quality of service offered by the College.